 Being involved in an accident that was at least partially caused by you, does not, however, mean that you cannot seek compensation if you were injured in the accident.
 If the accident was also the fault of the motorist in question, you may still be able to recover damages for your losses in the crash.
 However, the damages you recover will be reduced by the percentage of your fault in causing the accident.
 In other words, the court will calculate the percentage of your fault and factor that in for the amount of compensation you recover.
 If you are found 30 recent at fault in the accident, then your damages will be reduced by 30 percent.

 However, if you were found to be more than 50 percent at fault in the accident, you may not be eligible to recover any damages at all.
 These rules fall under Georgia’s comparative negligence laws which hold that the plaintiff’s or injured party’s damages may be reduced by the percentage of his fault in causing the accident.

 It is important to understand comparative negligence laws and their impact on your case.
 Injured pedestrians sometimes make the mistake of assuming that they are not eligible for any compensation at all because they were at least partly to blame for the accident.
 They may therefore lose out on the damages they are owed.
 This is why consulting with an attorney after your accident can help avoid this outcome.

 If you were injured in a pedestrian accident, talk to an attorney about your rights to file a claim for damages even if you believe that the accident was at least partly your fault.
-Schedule a free consultation with an Atlanta pedestrian accident lawyer at the Katz Law Firm, and discuss your case.
+Schedule a free consultation with an Atlanta pedestrian accident lawyer at the Katz Personal Injury Lawyers, and discuss your case.